dai65527/miniRT/README.md

 # miniRT
-A mini Ray Tracer program written by C.
+A mini Ray Tracer program written in C.

 # Figures
 This program can render following figures.